matheushjs/ElfScheduler/README.md

 # Building

 The program was developed using Qt version 5, so any QtCreator with support for version 5 will be able to build this project.

+# Internals

+Each schedule is a SQLite3 database, and its .db file will be located at the directory .elfscheduler in your HOME folder.

+Erasing any .db file implicates on erasing that specific schedule.